MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Get a collection's dependent relationships.

 ### [Get-CMCollectionDirectMembershipRule](Get-CMCollectionDirectMembershipRule.md)
-Gets a collection direct membership rule.
+Get a direct membership rule for a device or user collection.

 ### [Get-CMCollectionEvaluationStatus](Get-CMCollectionEvaluationStatus.md)
 Get the status of collection evaluation.

 ### [Get-CMCollectionExcludeMembershipRule](Get-CMCollectionExcludeMembershipRule.md)
-Gets a collection exclude membership rule.
+Get an exclude membership rule for a device or user collection.

 ### [Get-CMCollectionFullEvaluationStatus](Get-CMCollectionFullEvaluationStatus.md)
 Get the full evaluation status for a collection.

 ### [Get-CMCollectionIncludeMembershipRule](Get-CMCollectionIncludeMembershipRule.md)
-Gets a collection include membership rule.
+Get an include membership rule for a device or user collection.

 ### [Get-CMCollectionIncrementalEvaluationStatus](Get-CMCollectionIncrementalEvaluationStatus.md)
 Get the incremental evaluation status for a collection.